rancher/rancher/tests/README.md

 ### Configuration

 Configuration is loaded from the yaml or json file described in `CATTLE_TEST_CONFIG`.
 Configuration objects are loaded from their associated key in the configuration file.
 Default values can also be set on configuration objects.
+An example configuration file can be found in `example_config.yaml` - replace `$HOST` with the hostname of rancher, `$PORT` with the port that Rancher is running on, and `$TOKEN` with a valid token generated for an admin user.

 ## How to Write Tests